sak66/GCDCourseProject/README.md

 deviation for each of the sensor measured data was calculated and also associated.

-In this project the calculated (mean and standard deviation) subset of the data was extracted for each activity carried out by a subject.
+In this project the calculated (mean and standard deviation) subset of the data was extracted each time an activity was carried out by a subject.
 The data was then averaged for reach subject and activity.

 This R script functions as follows: